psidnell/ofexport/DOCUMENTATION.md

 ### WARNINGS ###

-If you don't know what a bash script is, have never used the command line or don't know what a correct $PATH variable looks like then reading on is probably just going to give you a headache.
+- If you don't know what a bash script is, have never used the command line or don't know what a correct $PATH variable looks like then reading on is probably just going to give you a headache.

-If Omni change the format of their database in a future update then of export will need to be fixed.
+- If Omni change the format of their database in a future update then **ofexport** will need to be fixed.

-Also, this program reads your OmniFocus database file directly.
+- This program reads your OmniFocus database file directly.
 While it should be impossible (as written) for it to modify or delete that database, set fire to your Mac, empty your bank accounts or knock the earth out of orbit - bugs happen.
 But you obviously have backups - right?

 ## Download/Installation: